 Welcome, all coal miners and family!
-The goal of the Black Lung Center of Excellence (BLCE) is to keep you informed of current topics and resources related to both black lung and the claims process.
+The goal of the Black Lung Data and Resource Center (BLDRC) is to keep you informed of current topics and resources related to both black lung and the claims process.
 Many miners live with breathing and physical limitations and a reduced quality of life.

 Black Lung Benefits